 What transportation options are available for my student?

 Roosevelt High School and the surrounding neighborhood are serviced by the following Metro bus routes:

 #48 (Greenlake/U Disctrict/Mt.
 Baker Station), #67 (Sandpoint), #71 (Wedgwood), #73 (Northgate), #71, 72, 73 (Downtown)

 Bellevue College is serviced by the following routes:

 #221 (Redmond), #226 (Eastgate/Crossroads), #245 (Kirkland/Factoria), #271 (Issaquah)

 Is lunch provided for my student?

 In order to keep our costs low, students will be expected to bring their own lunch with them.
 We will have a limited quantity of healthy snacks (e.g. bananas, apples, fresh veggies) available during breaks, and light lunch items available in the event a student forgets their meal.
-Students will have access to water through the Roosevelt drinking fountains, and are encouraged to bring a refillable water bottle.
+Students will have regular access to water from drinking fountains, and are encouraged to bring a refillable water bottle.